September 10-13

 Forbidden City is even bigger.
 Huge buildings with exquisite detailing dazzle

 and awe.
 Built in 14 years from 1407 to 1421—took a million workers.
-Way cool. accountants.
-The accountants must have been
+Way cool.

 very important to your average Chinese emperor because these buildings were